Discover what you are naturally good at

 Those low in this trait may have an easy-going and lax attitude which may lead to procrastination and carelessness.

-Funnily enough, being high in Conscientiousness is associated with being a fantastic dancers.
+Funnily enough, being high in Conscientiousness is associated with being a fantastic dancer.

 Prepared (+)